-Bloomsbury is an entrepreneurial, independent, worldwide publisher with offices in London, Oxford, New York, Sydney and New Delhi.
-Bloomsbury publishes books and other media for general readers, children, students, teachers, researchers and professionals.
-Bloomsbury publishes in English across trade and academic markets around the world and recently entered the Chinese domestic market through a Beijing-based joint venture.
+Bloomsbury is an independent, international publisher with offices in London, Oxford, New York, Sydney and New Delhi, and a joint venture in China.
+Bloomsbury combines academic, educational and general fiction and non-fiction publishing for consumers, children, students, teachers, researchers and professionals.
+Bloomsbury publishes in English across trade and academic markets around the world.